minvws/nl-kat-coordination/docs/source/installation-and-deployment/separate-boefje-workers.rst

     1970-17-28T15:26:16.334501 [info] Started listening for tasks from worker pid=17 HTTP Request: POST http://boefje:8000/api/v0/scheduler/boefje/pop?limit=1 "HTTP/1.1 200 OK"

-Note that to start a container in "worker-mode", i t needs access to the network of the boefje API.
+Note that to start a container in "worker-mode", it needs access to the network of the boefje API.
 This may have a different name for your installation based on your compose project.

 This provides a potential performance boost when starting and stopping Docker images for each tasks gives a lot of overhead.